balanced/balanced-api/resources/debits.rst

 ``appears_on_statement_as``
     *string*.
 Text that will appear on the buyer's statement.
-The characters what can be used in this text are limited to:
+Characters that can be used are limited to:

     - ASCII letters (a-z and A-Z)
     - Digits (0-9)